VectorInstitute/MIDST/docs/index.md

 We'd like to thank [MICO](https://github.com/microsoft/MICO) organizers, for their open source project, and very helpful comments.

 ## Contact
-For more information or help with navigating our repository, please contact masoumeh@vectorinstitute.ai, xi.he@vectorinstitute.ai, john.jewell@vectorinstitute.ai or mahshid.alinoori@vectorinstitute.ai .
+For more information or help with navigating our repository, please contact masoumeh@vectorinstitute.ai, xi.he@vectorinstitute.ai, or mahshid.alinoori@vectorinstitute.ai.